CtrlK

 Conciseness

-The skill is comprehensive but includes some unnecessary explanations (e.g., 'Code is data' philosophy, migration table from Base R).
-Some sections could be tightened, though most content is actionable and relevant.
+The skill is comprehensive but includes some explanatory text that Claude would already know (e.g., 'Code is data' concept, basic explanations of what data masking is).
+The migration table and some conceptual framing could be trimmed, though most content is actionable.

 2 / 3